Home

 francisofassisi

-So, where does St. Francis come into play?
+So, where does St. Francis come into play with the Tau?

-Because of the resemblance of the Tau to the cross of Jesus Christ, but also it’s differences, this outward symbol was very dear to St. Francis of Assisi.
-He did not feel worthy of dying as Christ did on the cross, yet, while he was alive, Francis felt the symbol occupied an important place in his life.
+Because of the resemblance of the Tau symbol to the cross of Jesus Christ, and also it’s differences, this outward symbol was very dear to St. Francis of Assisi.
+He did not feel worthy of dying as Christ did on the cross, yet, while he was alive, Francis felt the symbolic cross occupied an important place in his life.
 The Tau was an ancient, prophetic sign that held saving power.
 And St. Francis felt that symbolism must be expressed through the beatitude of poverty.
 The poor are essential participants in the Franciscan way of life.

 “Whenever necessity or charity required, St. Francis marked with this seal the letters he sent” (FF 980); “He began all of his actions with it” (FF 1347).
-The Tau was, therefore, the sign dearest to Francis, his seal, the telltale sign of a deep spiritual conviction that the salvation of every man is only in the Cross of Christ.
+The Tau was, therefore, the sign dearest to Francis.
+It became his seal, the telltale sign of a deep spiritual conviction that the salvation of every man is only in the Cross of Christ.

 Image result for tav cross st francis